inverno-io/inverno-mods/inverno-grpc-server/README.md

 The `GrpcServer` also provides an HTTP exchange error handler that can be injected in the HTTP server or Web server in order to map [HTTP errors to gRPC status code][grpc-http-mapping].

 In a gRPC exchange the expected HTTP code returned by a server should always be `OK(200)` even in case of errors which should then be reported in the `grpc-status` response trailer.
 The gRPC server exchange handler catches most of the errors that can be thrown when it is invoked by the server or when processing request and response messages publishers.
-However it can't catch errors thrown outside the scope of the handler, like in interceptors for example.
+However, it can't catch errors thrown outside the scope of the handler, like in interceptors for example.
 These errors are normally handled by the Web server error exchange handlers.

 The gRPC error handler must be used to circumvent that issue, it can be injected in the HTTP server controller or in an error web route.